kramff/alchemist/README.md

 Vite doesn't work over the internet.
 To build for web hosting:

+In Game/

 > npx vite build

-then, copy the models folder into Game/dist
+then, copy the models folder into Game/dist/

 (TODO: make that happen automatically)

-The Game/dist folder is what should be put into the web server
+The Game/dist/ folder is what should be put into the web server

 ---